qoherent/ria-hub-docs/docs/content/Usage/actions/faq.md

 ## Where will the runner download scripts when using actions such as `actions/checkout@v4`?

 There are tens of thousands of [actions scripts](https://github.com/marketplace?type=actions) in GitHub, and when you write `uses: actions/checkout@v4`, it downloads the scripts from [github.com/actions/checkout](http://github.com/actions/checkout) by default.
-But what if you want to use actions from other places such as gitea.com instead of GitHub?
+But what if you want to use actions from other places such as riahub.ai instead of GitHub?

 The good news is that you can specify the URL prefix to use actions from anywhere.
-This is an extra syntax in Gitea Actions.
+This is an extra syntax in RIA Hub Actions.
 For example:

 - `uses: https://gitea.com/xxx/xxx@xxx`